lambda2/moon_raker/README.rst

 ====================

 You can setup `Disqus <http://www.disqus.com>`_ discussion within your documentation.
-Just set the credentials in the Apipie
+Just set the credentials in the MoonRaker
 configuration:

 .. code:: ruby